 Eight states have partnered with FC2S to help current and former foster youth pay for college and provide the support they need to be successful.

 For young people leaving foster care, the daily struggle with adult responsibilities often makes planning for the future and pursuing higher education or training very difficult.
 The John H. Chafee Foster Care Independence Act of 1999 addressed this challenge with programs to help youth transition to adulthood.
-The Education Training Voucher (ETV) Program, a federally-funded, state-administered initiative to provide funding and support for post-secondary education, followed in 2002.
-The design of the program drew in part upon best practices that had evolved through FC2S’ work with foster youth.
+Drawing from best practice of FC2S’s work with foster youth, in 2002 the Education Training Voucher (ETV) Program was designed as a federally-funded, state-administered initiative to provide funding and support for post-secondary education.

 Eligible students may receive grants of up to $5,000 per year for up to five years or until their 23rd birthday.
 ETV funds can be combined with other grants or scholarships to minimize or eliminate the need for student loans.